davidcolling/semimodular-web-synth/README.md

 ### Basic Use

 Pressing a dot in the grid will route the signal from the module indicated on the left to the synth parameter indicated on top.
+Use this with the low frequency oscillators LFOs I added to create countless customized modulation effects!

 ### Known Issues